Design Reporting Services paginated reports with Report Designer (SSRS)

 Use Report Designer to create full-featured Reporting Services paginated reports and reporting solutions.
-Report Designer provides a graphical interface in which you can define data sources, datasets and queries, report layout positions for data regions and fields, and interactive features such as parameters and sets of reports that work together.
+Report Designer provides a graphical interface in which you can define data sources.
+It also provides datasets and queries, report layout positions for data regions and fields, and interactive features such as parameters and sets of reports that work together.

 Report Designer is a feature of SQL Server Data Tools (SSDT), a Microsoft Visual Studio environment for creating business intelligence solutions.
-SQL Server Data Tools (SSDT) is not included with SQL Server.
+SQL Server Data Tools (SSDT) isn't included with SQL Server.
 Download SQL Server Data Tools.

 Report projects act as containers for report definitions and resources.
 Use projects to: